Public Information Pamphlets

 The Bankruptcy Law Section of the Virginia State Bar has prepared this pamphlet as a public service to answer certain basic questions about the bankruptcy process.
 A pamphlet of this type cannot address or anticipate every issue that may arise when considering a bankruptcy filing, but hopefully this information will provide an introduction to the fundamental concepts that can be discussed more extensively with an attorney.
-The Bankruptcy Process pamphlet. (updated & revised May 2007) Spanish version (PDF file)
+The Bankruptcy Process pamphlet. (updated December 2013) Spanish version (PDF file updated May 2007)

 Children & Divorce

 A divorce decree cannot and does not end one's responsibility as a parent.
 This brochure offers helpful suggestions for parenting that will enable children to better cope with the dissolution of a marriage.
 Children & Divorce pamphlet.

 Children & Divorce pamphlet in Spanish (PDF file updated Feb 2008)

 Established by the VSB in 1976, the fund makes monetary awards to clients who have suffered financial losses because of dishonest conduct by a Virginia lawyer.
 The fund is used only as a last resort for clients unable to obtain reimbursement from sources such a a bond or surety agreement.
 Clients' Protection Fund pamphlet.